arnavk377/FirstFastPage/_posts/2023-01-11-create-score2.md

 - Testing: I thought that testing the multiple outcomes would meet the standards.
 Collegeboard wanted specific requirements, that included testing specific arguments, not just getting different outcomes.
 So, they deemed this program would not receive the point.

 # Things to Remember
-- Specificity: It is important to make sure that the program meets the specific requirements of Collegeboard.
+- <mark>Specificity:</mark> It is important to make sure that the program meets the specific requirements of Collegeboard.
 Based on these examples, I have learned that Collegeboard is very concise on what they want to see.
 Testing or writing about things which are too broad will not earn me the point.
-- Correctness: Collegeboard looks to make sure that all parts of the written response accurately describe the methods of code.
+- <mark>Correctness:</mark> Collegeboard looks to make sure that all parts of the written response accurately describe the methods of code.
 They will take points away if the response has something about the incorrect functionality of code, so it will be important to proofread the explanation.
-- Planning: I think it will be very important to plan out how a program will be able to meet the requirements of the Collegeboard Create Performance Task in order to create an efficient and high scoring project.
+- <mark>Planning:</mark> I think it will be very important to plan out how a program will be able to meet the requirements of the Collegeboard Create Performance Task in order to create an efficient and high scoring project.
 It will be important to take into consideration the many things which Collegeboard looks for.